sumairq/sumairq/README.md

 ### Hi there, I'm Sumair Qaisar👋

-## I'm a Full Stack Web and Blockchain developer!
+## I'm a Full-stack Web and Blockchain developer!

 - 🔭 Looking for my first job
 - 🌱 Currently mastering JavaScript and Solidity